eagle840/katacoda-labs/calico/intro.md

 specifically for: Installing Calico for policy and networking (recommended) and reviewing  the CNI settings.

+Feel free to play around with the setting and pods, refreshing the page will give you a new start over.

 Basic understanding of CNI and kubeadm is expected